How to Create a Cozy Christmas AestheticThis Post May Contain Affiliate Links. Please Read Our Disclosure Policy

 Change the Lighting

 Without a doubt, the fastest way to get that cozy vibe is by changing up your lighting.
-Put in warmer light bulbs in your living room, light some candles on the fireplace mantle, and plugin that Christmas tree!
+Put in warmer light bulbs in your living room, light some candles on the fireplace mantel, and plugin that Christmas tree!
 You want warm lighting at low levels to encourage relaxation.

 Swap Out Fabrics